jehnsun/DataPortfolio/README.md

 This is a repository displaying my projects and skills I have learned throughout my journey to analyze data

 My resume can be found here: [Resume](https://github.com/jehnsun/DataPortfolio/blob/main/Resume%20Data%20Analytics-%20Johnson%20Vo%20.pdf)

+## Education/Certificates

+- **University of Caliornia, Irvine: Bachelor of Arts in Business Economics**
+  - Sept.
+2022 - June 2024

+- **Pasadena City College: Associate of Arts in Economics**
+  - Sept.
+2020 - May 2022

+- **Pasadena City College: Associate of Arts in Natural Sciences**
+  - Sept.
+2020 - May 2022

+- **Google Data Analytics 2024 Hosted by Coursera**
+  - Mar.
+2022 - Oct.
+2024

 ## Projects